altera-fpga/altera-fpga.github.io/docs/embedded-designs/stratix-10/sx/soc/gsrd/ug-gsrd-s10sx-soc.md

 ## Overview

-The Golden System Reference Design (GSRD) is a reference design running on the [Intel Stratix 10 SX SoC Development Kit](https://www.intel.com/content/www/us/en/products/details/fpga/development-kits/stratix/10-sx.html).
+The Golden System Reference Design (GSRD) is a reference design running on the [Altera® Stratix 10 SX SoC Development Kit](https://www.intel.com/content/www/us/en/products/details/fpga/development-kits/stratix/10-sx.html).

 The GSRD is comprised of the following components: